 If you’re into unusual museums, you should definitely read about one of those on our blog about the wax museum Madame Tussauds — the famous museum with more than 80 wax figures of popular celebrities from around the globe.

-Cultural highlights in Vienna you shouldn’t miss this summer
+Cultural highlights in Vienna you shouldn’t miss

 For more cultural highlights to explore in Vienna, we have put together a comprehensive list of exhibitions you shouldn’t miss out on.